 GIS Assessment Project

-To understand how geographic information systems (GIS) are functioning today in the 911 community, a project was initiated to determine how to implement a nationwide GIS data-sharing system.
-These findings will be necessary in establishing the Next Generation 911 (NG911) system that is fully interconnected and interoperable across the country.
+This project was undertaken to understand how geographic information systems (GIS) are functioning today in the 911 community and how best to implement a nationwide GIS data-sharing system.
+The findings from the four resulting reports will be used to help establish the Next Generation 911 (NG911) system that is fully interconnected and interoperable across the country.

 Successful implementation of NG911 relies heavily on highly accurate, robust GIS data that is constantly maintained to NG911 standards and freely shared locally, regionally and nationally; currently, there is not a universal GIS-sharing system in place for 911 centers in the U.S. While some states have made the transition to NG911, many have not.